CALL TO CHOREOGRAPHERS & DANCERS

 - Please make sure your proposal does not violate a traditional form, but perhaps expands that form to make it appropriate to our structure – creativity is encouraged

-- Dance will be presented one time through the course of the event
+- Dance may be presented multiple times through the course of the event

 - Music level is difficult to control because of being outside

-- Dances are encouraged to surprise, delight, or challenge the audience, but they must be appropriate for outdoor, public audiences
+- Dancers are encouraged to surprise, delight, or challenge the audience, but they must be family-friendly and appropriate for outdoor, public audiences

 Artist Selection Process and Criteria